Ukrainians search for 20 missing after Russia strikes mall

 “If it’s not going to be stopped now, all of us are going to be affected.
 The free world, the so-called free world is going to be affected.
 And NATO and the world society needs to learn how to act fast,” Klitschko said.

-Separately, European Union leaders approved Wednesday a 600 million euro package to address food security issues brought on by the Ukraine war.
+Separately, European Union leaders approved Wednesday a 600-million euro ($631 million) package to address food security issues brought on by the Ukraine war.
 The money, from European Development Fund reserves, will be earmarked for African, Caribbean and Pacific countries.

+Britain is imposing sanctions on Russia’s second-richest man and a cousin of President Vladimir Putin.
+Vladimir Potanin, owner of the Interross conglomerate, has continued to amass wealth while backing Putin, acquiring Rosbank and shares in Tinkoff Bankonith in the period following the invasion of Ukraine, a U.K. government statement said Wednesday

+The statement said Putin’s cousin, Anna Tsivileva, and her husband, Sergey Tsivilev, have “significantly benefited” from their relationship with Putin.
+Tsivileva is president of the JSC Kolmar Group coal mining company, and Tsivilev is governor of the coal-rich Kemerovo region.

 Karmanau reported from Lviv, Ukraine.
-Frank Griffiths in London, Maria Grazia Murru in Kyiv and Samuel Petrequin in Brussels contributed.
+Frank Griffiths and Sylvia Hui in London, Maria Grazia Murru in Kyiv and Samuel Petrequin in Brussels contributed.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine.